Campaigning for the fair treatment of New Zealanders living in Australia

 How long does citizenship processing take?

-Home Affairs have 100's of additional staff processing citizenship applications and they have the lowest number of applications on hand in six years.
-You can look up current processing times on the Home Affairs website.
+In 2023 Home Affairs recruited 100's of additional staff to process citizenship applications, and they have the lowest number of applications on hand in six years.
+You can look up current citizenship processing times on the Home Affairs website.

 Can my citizenship application be fast-tracked?

-The Home Affairs regularly receives requests from citizenship applicants seeking to expedite their application.
-Due to the high volume of applications received and the need to maintain a fair and consistent process, the Department does not offer priority processing.
+The Department of Affairs regularly receives requests from citizenship applicants seeking to expedite their application.
+Due to the high volume of applications received, and the need to maintain a fair and consistent process, the Department does not offer priority processing.
 However, if you believe you have exceptional or compelling circumstances requiring urgent finalisation of your application, provide details and upload supporting evidence to your ImmiAccount for consideration.
 The Department will invite you to an interview.

 Please note, overseas holidays, visiting sick relatives, business trips, working overseas, access to first home-owner grants or home builder grants, access to HECS-HELP study loans, and general employment opportunities are not considered exceptional or compelling circumstances.